Kejie-Wang/BPR/README.md

 - **BPR**: the implenmentation of Bayesian Personalized Ranking algorithms
 - **amazon_dataset**: the directory of amazon dataset and some python script to handle the source amazon dataset
 - **yelp_dataset**: the directory of yelp dataset and some python script to handle the source amazon dataset
+- **main.c**: the testing main program

+## how to run this program
+- enter the root directory of this project